 All stairs have sturdy handrails.
 There are three steps into reception, 37 steps to the foyer bar, 14 steps to the main arena (54 total), 24 steps from the foyer bar to the toilets (64 total) and a further 23 steps to the balcony bar (87 total).

 If you need some help with access our team are on hand.
-Please contact our events co-ordinator in at least two days in advance and let us know.
+Please contact our box office ideally at least three days in advance and let us know.
 We may ask you to arrive ten minutes before doors open so you can enter in advance.

-First buy your ticket for the event.
-Then contact our events co-ordinator, ideally at least 2 days in advance to tell us that you wish to bring a companion to help with mobility.
+First, buy your ticket for the event.
+Then contact our box office ideally at least three days in advance to tell us that you wish to bring a companion to assist with mobility.
 We’ll put your companion on the guest list so they won’t need an advance ticket.

 Accessibility & Toilets

-The toilets cubicles unfortunately aren’t wheelchair accessible however our staff are available for assistance in getting into and out of a cubicle if needed.
+The toilet cubicles, unfortunately, aren’t wheelchair accessible however our staff are available for assistance in getting into and out of a cubicle if needed.
 Again just let us know.

 Your health and safety